 Think about this for a moment – how much time do you spend procrastinating n a daily basis?
 Now, how much time do you spend doing things that are more important such as studying, working on such tasks and assignments, or even spending time with your family and friends?
 You might be surprised at how much time you spend procrastinating on a daily basis.

-Read our best written essay on topic procrastination, how it impact our life etc. This essay with basic outline, quotes is quite helpful for children and students in their exam preparation,
+Read our best-written essay on topic of procrastination, how it impacts our life etc. This essay with a basic outline quotes is quite helpful for children and students in their exam preparation,

 Essay on Procrastination | Causes, Impacts of Procrastination Essay for Children & Students

 Procrastination is the act of delaying and postponing tasks and goals.
 It is a widespread phenomenon, which often has a negative impact on our lives

 Procrastination is a common phenomenon.
 In fact, research suggests that nearly everyone procrastinates to some degree.
 Although procrastination is a common behavior, only few people are truly open about their tendency to procrastinate

 People’s reasons for procrastinating differ.
 However, there are some common themes among them such as perfectionism, poor planning, lack of motivation or excitement towards the task, and personality traits.
 One who procrastinates lacks self belief.

 Perfectionists who tend to expect a lot from themselves often have a hard time completing their tasks and projects.
 They tend to wait for the ‘right moment’ or wait until they feel motivated enough.
 In reality, waiting for the perfect moment is an illusion – it will never come.
 The key to eliminating procrastination from your life is to realize that you will never feel 100% ready.
 If you want to be successful, you need to learn how to manage your time well and balance your life.

 Procrastination is associated with increased stress levels, higher risk of burnout, poorer work performance and academic success, as well as decreased job satisfaction